 Spirituality

 Spirituality.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 I subscribe to several psychological news and discovery newsletters to stay current with the constant flow of new discoveries applicable to human well-being.
 We, as humans, have dissected life into tiny, definable bits.
 We can track the path of activity from body and brain regions.
 Some ancient philosophies have died in the face of refuting evidence, while other discoveries, amazingly, have proven correct.
 The sparse and fragmented knowledge from millenniums long gone left the curios minds of our ancestors crying for meanings that science couldn’t provide.
 Spiritual practices filled these crevices of the unknown, granted security, and calmed nerves.